 Some people also promote a second business that’s complementary to their main business – for instance a business that generates leads and earns you an income at the same time.

-- If they later abandon their original business (and most do, because of tough sales targets and costly, monthly auto-ships) they may then decide to promote one of my businesses.
+- If they later abandon their original business (and most do, because of tough sales targets and costly, monthly auto-ships) they may then decide to promote So Many Hits full time.

 Get Rich Quick – Or Slow?

 Are you familiar with Aesop’s famous parable about a race between a hare and a tortoise?

 Check it out on the link above if you’re not familiar with it.
 The rough message is:

 “Slow and steady wins the race”.